Why study Biomedical Engineering?

 For additional information on international requirements, visit the UC International Admissions page.

-- Guide: Biomedical Engineering Class of 2021
+- Guide: Biomedical Engineering (BS) Curriculum Class of 2028 Section I

 - Guide: Biomedical Engineering Class of 2025 Section I